Content. Traffic. Revenue.

 As visual information, infographics can help you acquire more organic traffic and clients.

-Visual.ly.
+Or, you can simply outsource to Visual.ly.
 But it’ll cost you a premium (up to $1000) for a professionally looking infographic.

 Create and share infographics regularly.
 Publishers who use infographics grow their traffic an average of 12% more than those who don’t.